-Control whether tab characters are processed according to ANSI-PPL3 interpretation or are expanded into space characters before ANSI-PPL3 processing occurs.
+/PG_SIZE =page-size Select size of page images being printed.
+Corresponds to PAGE_SIZE parameter. /REPLAC E Allow the document specification to replace an existing specification. /SHEET(COUNT=number Number of times to print each sheet.
+Sheet copies are not collated; that is, all copies of the first sheet print, then all copies of the second, and so forth.
+Corresponds to SHEET_COUNT parameter. /SIDES= ONE_SIDED_SIMPLEX (or 1, ONE) Control arrangement of document onto sheet sides.
+ONE_SIDED_DUPLEX ONE_SIDED_TUMBLE TWO_SIDED_DUPLEX (or 2, TWO) TWO_SIDED_TUMBLE (or TUMBLE) TWO_SIDED_SIMPLEX Corresponds to SIDES parameter. /TAB /NOTAB Control whether tab characters are processed according to ANSI-PPL3 interpretation or are expanded into space characters before ANSI-PPL3 processing occurs.
 Also controls whether form margins are processed by modifying the ANSI-PPL3 page format bounds or by inserting space and linefeed characters. /TAB specifies ANSI-PPL3 interpretation, /NOTAB specifies prior expansion.
 Applies only to ANSI-PPL3 files.
+Corresponds to TAB parameter. /VERSIOI /NOVERS N=version-number SION Assigns a version to the document specification.
+Version numbers are described in Version numbers, page B.2.

-Create a new finishing process specification.
+ADD FINISHING finishing-name Create a new finishing process specification.
 The finishing-name may be up to 31 characters long.
-It consists of letters (upper and lower case are equivalent), digits, dollar sign (\$), and underscore (), and must include at least one letter.
-Provide a text description of the finishing specification.
-Prompt interactively for finishing attribute settings, instead of taking their values from command qualifiers.
-Allow the finishing specification to replace an existing specification.
-In this case, KITCP uses the existing specification to provide defaults for the new one.
-References to the processes which are to be applied during finishing.
-Process types include: STITCHING=finishing-name Specifies a stitching finishing process (such as staples, brads, or sewn stitches).
-BINDING=finishing-name Specifies a binding finishing process.
-FOLDING=finishing-name Specifies a folding finishing process.
-PrintKit determines a printer's finishing capabilities from the printer model specified for the PrintKit execution queue - the information is provided by the PPD file designated by the printer's model definition in the PrintKit configuration database.
+It consists of letters (upper and lower case are equivalent), digits, dollar sign (), and underscore (), and must include at least one letter. /DESCRIPTION=text Provide a text description of the finishing specifica- tion. /FULL Used with /INTERACTIVE to prompt for all attribute settings, not just the most common ones. /INTERACTIVE Prompt interactively for finishing attribute settings, instead of taking their values from command qualifiers.
+By default, prompts for most common attributes and supplies default settings for others; use /FULL to prompt for all. /REPLACE Allow the finishing specification to replace an existing specification. /SPECIFICATION= ([BINDING FOLDING PUNCHING STITCHING] References to the processes which are to be applied during finishing.
+BINDING specifies a binding finishing process; FOLDING specifies a folding finishing process; PUNCHING specifies a hole punching finishing process; STITCHING specifies a stitching finishing process (such as staples, brads, or sewn stitches).
+PrintKit determines a printer's finishing capabilities from the printer model specified for the PrintKit execution queue - the information is provided by the PPD file designated by the printer's model definition in the PrintKit configuration database. /VERSION=version-number /NOVERSION Assigns a version to the finishing specification.
+Version numbers are described in Version numbers, page B.2.

 ADD IMPOSITION imposition-name Create a new imposition (number up) specification.
 The imposition-name may be up to 31 characters long.
 It consists of letters (upper and lower case are equivalent), digits, dollar sign (\$), and underscore (), and must include at least one letter.
 Qualifiers specified with the ADD IMPOSITION command correspond directly to PrintKit LAYUP parameter options.
 The LAYUP parameter description in Table A-2, PRINT/PARAMETER Options, p.
-A-10, provides more detailed descriptions than the summaries provided below. /ALTERNATE BOTTOM LEFT NONE RIGHT TOP Swap the specified pair of margins on alternate sides of sheets in a duplexed document. /BORDERS /NOBORDERS Draw borders to indicate edges of page images. /DESCRIPTION=text Provide a text description of the imposition specification. /FIRSTPAGE=number First grid position to be used on each page. /GRID=(columns,rows) Subdivide the page into rows and columns for multi-up printing. /INTERACTIVE Prompt interactively for imposition attribute settings, instead of taking their values from command qualifiers. /MARGINS=(top,bottom,left,right) Sheet margins, specified in units of printer's points (1/72 inch).
-If less than four numbers are specified, the last is used for all remaining margins.
-In particular, specifying one number sets all margins.
-Default is 36 points for all margins.
+A.11, provides more detailed descriptions than the summaries provided below. /ALTERNATE BOTTOM Swap the specified pair of margins on alternate sides of sheets in a duplexed document.
+NONE RIGHT TOP /NOALTERNATE Corresponds to ALTERNATE layup parameter. /BORDERS ALL Draw borders to indicate edges of page images.
+NONE NOBORDERS Corresponds to BORDERS layup parameter. /DESCRIPTION=text Provide a text description of the imposition specification. /FIRSTPAGE=number First grid position to be used on each page.
+Corresponds to FIRSTPAGE layup parameter. /FULL Used with /INTERACTIVE to prompt for all attribute settings, not just the most common ones. /GRID=(columns,rows) Subdivide the page into rows and columns for multi- up printing.
+Corresponds to GRID layup parameter.